Can ChatGPT Proofread Documents?

 ASK THE EDITOR: "Can ChatGPT Proofread?"

+Let’s dig in.
 Many people are asking about ChatGPT and its proofreading abilities.
-When contemplating that question, think in terms of could and should.
-It is a mistake to simply answer “yes” as others have done, when the answer is far more complex than “can” or “cannot.”
-(In fact, it is more complex than yes OR no, as we argue it is yes AND no.)
+When considering how to use AI, think in terms of could and should.
+It is a mistake to simply answer “yes” as others have done, when the answer is far more complex.

-As this article will explain, for many writers, trusting a human editor is a better choice.
-The answer for you depends on a few different factors, which are discussed in detail below.
+As this article will explain, while AI has potential uses, trusting a human editor is often a better choice.
+The answer for you will depend on a few different factors, which are discussed in detail below.

 Could ChatGPT proofread your document?